-A bustling little town, Ngong is the training home to a number of Kenya’s top distance runners, including marathon world record holder Patrick Makau.
+A bustling little town, Ngong is the training home to several of Kenya’s top distance runners, including marathon world record holder Patrick Makau.
 Today, we have scheduled to meet Makau and his group at 6:10 a.m. at the Corner Shop, a small convenience store just a few hundred meters down from Ngong Center.

 As the sun peaks through the low-hanging clouds, Patrick is joined by 2:10 marathoner Eric Nzioki, who, like Makau hails from Machakos; Albanus Kioko, a 63-minute half-marathoner from Kangundo; and junior runner Boniface Kitla, also of Kangundo.

-At 7:48 a.m. the mood turned serious as the speed session got under way.
+At 7:48 a.m., the mood turned serious as the speed session got under way.
 With his cadence ramping up during the early speed phase to 90-91 strides per minute, Makau and his team went one minute on, one minute off for 45 straight minutes.

 Of the 42 tribes in Kenya, perhaps five represent the running talent of the nation.
-And of those five the Kalenjin have long been considered the cream of the crop with their longer, thinner legs, and narrower hips making for a more aerodynamic cleaving of the air.
+And of those five, the Kalenjin have long been considered the cream of the crop with their spindle thin legs, and narrower hips, making for a more aerodynamic cleaving of the air.

 Makau’s Kamba-built gait rides atop a sturdier base, broader across the shoulders and hips, almost resembling a 400-meter power runner rather than the long, lean marathoner we associate with Kenyan athletes.

-In the latter stages of the workout, Patrick’s cadence built to 105 strides per minute as the road tilted slightly downward on the return leg.
-His ground contact time was the lowest that the Pegasus sensors had recorded to date, with his feet glancing off the ground in the merest 0.12 seconds per footstrike through the speed phases, then settling back to a relaxed 0.24 seconds in recovery.
+In the latter stages of the workout, Patrick’s cadence built up to 105 strides per minute as the road tilted slightly downward on the return leg.
+His ground contact time was the lowest that the Pegasus sensors had recorded to date, with his feet glancing off the ground in the merest 0.12 seconds per foot strike through the speed phases, then settling back to a relaxed 0.24 seconds in recovery.

-On the final few speed phases, both Bonfice Kitla, the junior runner wearing the white singlet, and Albanus Kioko in black fell off as 2:10 marathoner Eric Njioki was the only one capable of matching Makau’s marathon pace.
+On the final few speed phases, both Boniface Kitla, the junior runner wearing the white singlet, and Albanus Kioko, in black, fell off as 2:10 marathoner Eric Njioki was the only one capable of matching Makau’s marathon pace.